tsaikd/gogstash/output/stdout/README.md

   * Must be **"stdout"**
 * codec
   * Can be any supported codec that generates non-binary output. "default" prints the input message as it is and "json" prints the input as JSON.
+* truncate
+  * Optional field to limit the size of the output event